BasiraS/data_analytics/Python/Unit 3 - Python Advanced/README.md

 + Understand hypothesis testing and how it's used in solving business use cases.

 ## Projects:
-+ Performed analysis on various tasks and activities performed by a data analyst professional and summarize the analysis
++ Performed analysis on various tasks and activities performed by a data analyst professional and summarized the analysis.
 + [Assignment](https://github.com/BasiraS/data_analytics_2/tree/main/Python/Unit%203%20-%20Python%20Advanced/Assignments):
   + Used *numpy* package to answer questions dealing with top olympic countries.
 Created subset arrays to match criteria to answer the questions.
   + Performed data analysis on salaries dataset.
 Calculated mean, median, and performed basic data transformations on the dataset and visualized the dataset by making scatter plots and histograms.
 Lastly, I drew conclusions based on my findings.